-Continuing on with the theme of parent support, this week’s podcast is part one of a two-part review of my conference presentation for the Interdisciplinary Council on Development and Learning (ICDL) from this month.
+Continuing on with the theme of parent support, this week’s podcast is part one of a two-part review of my conference presentation for the International Council on Development and Learning (ICDL) from this month.
 Retired special educator and DIR Expert Training Leader, Jackie Bartell, has joined me to discuss my revelations from being a Floortime parent for 8 years now.
 We will cover the first five revelations this week, and continue with the next five next week.
 Jackie has worked with and supported many families over the years, so I was eager for her thoughts about my revelations.

 My Biggest Revelations from being a Floortime Parent: Part 1

 Before we delve in to the revelations, Jackie brought up an important point.
 These revelations are not sequential.
 They are a process.
 We are all in a process on a different time frame.
 In fact, they are just the first ten that came to me and I didn’t necessarily order them in the order I went through them.
 With that being said, let’s get to the first one.